European Central Bank keeps monetary stimulus on track

 FRANKFURT, Germany (AP) — The European Central Bank has left its monetary stimulus programs unchanged ahead of a key meeting of EU leaders on a recovery plan meant to help the economy bounce back from the coronavirus shutdowns.

-The ECB held off providing new measures Thursday after unleashing in recent weeks and months massive doses of monetary stimulus that have helped keep borrowing costs for companies and consumers at roughly pre-virus levels.
+The ECB held off providing new measures Thursday after unleashing massive doses of monetary stimulus in recent weeks that have helped keep borrowing costs for companies and consumers at roughly pre-virus levels.

 At its last meeting June 4, the bank’s 25-member governing council increased its pandemic emergency bond purchase program by 600 billion euros to 1.35 trillion euros ($1.7 trillion), a step which pumps newly created money into the economy with the aim of keeping credit cheap and abundant for those who need it.